becloudready/ansible-tutorials/README.md

   - Division v)Modulus
 - Write a playbook to install httpd using conditional statement.
 - Write a playbook to create the following users using loops.
-  -   i)user:kunal groups:wheel
+  -   user:kunal groups:wheel
-  -   ii)user:tom groups:user
+  -   user:tom groups:user
-  -   iii)user:bob groups:user
+  -   user:bob groups:user
 - Write a playbook to install nginx & wget with & without tags.
 - Write a playbook to install apache web-server with customized default page which will prints "Welcome to Ansible training with ip_address of remote node".
 - Write a playbook to install Tomcat server